Professor with Tenure

 Canto, V., W. H. Kaempfer, and E. Tower.
 “On the Validity of the Lerner Neutrality and Symmetry Theorems in The Presence of Non-Traded Goods.”
 Contemporary Studies in Economic and Financial Analysis 62, no. 87 (1992).

 Gilbert, John, and Edward Tower.
-“Small Country Version of the Specific Factors Model with Unemployment from Chapter 21 of Gilbert and Tower (2013),” November 9, 2012.
+“Small Country Model with Domestic Taxes/Subsidies and a Simple Government from Chapter 22 of Gilbert and Tower (2013),” November 9, 2012.